lightstreams/lightstreams/white-paper.md

 ## Validators

 Since the Lightstreams is a peer to peer network, consensus is required between nodes to determine the valid state of the network.
 Standard Ethereum uses a Proof-of-Work(PoW) algorithm to achieve consensus.
 However, PoW does not scale well, with transaction throughputs of ~10 transactions per second.
 Lightstream will instead use a Proof-of-Authority (PoA) algorithm where a set of "validator" nodes that are explicitly allowed to create new blocks and secure the blockchain.
-Using a PoA algorithm like Tendermint[[19]](https://tendermint.com/) will allow for an order of magnitude increase in scalability ~10,000 transactions per second while also allowing for a governance model for chain maintenance and keep the block issuers accountable.
+Using a PoA algorithm like Tendermint[[12]](https://tendermint.com/) will allow for an order of magnitude increase in scalability ~10,000 transactions per second while also allowing for a governance model for chain maintenance and keep the block issuers accountable.

 Validators do not charge a fee for validating transactions.
 Instead, validators are incentivised by having a stake in the successful operation of the network.
 Therefore, validators will be selected by those participants that maintain the highest sales volumes.

 To protect the network from malicious smart contracts being published, validators will only permit Lightstreams' contracts to be added to the blockchain.
 The Lightstreams' contracts will be multi-signature contract templates, where both the author and the Lightstreams Foundation need to sign the contract.
 The Lightstreams Foundation will only sign valid smart contracts.

+# Software Development

+It is planned that certain Lightstreams’ software layers will be released and governed by an open source license agreement.
+Key functional improvements will be specified via community proposals that are also voted on by the community.

+Development of features will be undertaken by both open source development and core developers of the Lightstream team.
+The Lightstream client will be initially developed for two target categories; desktop and mobile devices.

+Desktop clients will contain the full feature set of the Lightstreams client.
+It is envisioned the primary use of the desktop client will be for content producers to add and manage their digital content.
+However, consumers may also prefer to use this client to access content.

+The mobile version will be a light client version that will be optimised for tablet and mobile phone devices.
+Due to network bandwidth and processing constraints not all features will be available on this version.

 # Governance

-Authors with the highest number of sales above a certain threshold per year and per subject category will be invited to become network validators.
+Artists with the highest number of sales above a certain threshold per year and per subject category will be invited to become network validators.

-Note: Authors may outsource the operational aspects of being a validator whilst retaining control and oversight.
+Note: Artists may outsource the operational aspects of being a validator whilst retaining control and oversight.
 Network validators have the responsibility to:

 1. To inspect network transactions to ensure they are valid, and then broadcast these valid transactions in blocks to the rest of the network.